StephenODea54/fullstack-spirit-halloween/README.md

        - `logging`: Simple logging middleware for Express.
        - `routes`: Defines all of the api endpoints, which are:
            - `api/businesses`: returns a list of all of the business names.
            - `api/businesses/counts`: returns a list of businesses and how many Spirit Halloween locations they had.
+Takes two optional query parameters:
+                - `sort`: Use this to return the results in ascending or descending order.
+Valid values are `ASC` and `DESC`.
+Defaults to `DESC`.
+                - `limit`: Controls how many results are returned.
+Defaults to 10.
            - `api/businesses/max`: returns the business with the highest amount of locations.
            - `api/locations`: returns a list of all the address information for the different business locations.
            - `api/locations/total`: returns the total amount of locations.
            - `api/states`: returns a list of the states.
-           - `api/states/total`: returns the total amount of states.
        - `services`: Defines functions for retrieving the data from the database for use in the router.
        - `tests`: Unit tests using Jest.
        - `types`: TypeScript type used throught the application.